airey-dev/airey-dev/README.md

 -->
 ## 👋 Hi, I'm Wisdom

 I'm a passionate web developer with a strong interest in building responsive and user-friendly applications.
-I specialize in [e.g., frontend development with React and Tailwind CSS] and I'm currently deepening my skills in the MERN stack.
+I specialize in frontend development with React and Tailwind CSS and I'm currently deepening my skills in the MERN stack.

 ### 🔗 Connect with Me